gbgabiola/modern-javascript-from-the-beginning/02-fundamentals/README.md

 - `const` or constant is a variable that cannot be changed or reassigned a new value
 - when `const` is used for Arrays, Objects and other types of data that are primitive like strings and numbers (i.e things that can change but cannot be reassigned), we are able to change the values
-- cannot reassign the value but we can change/mutate array/object properties.
+- cannot reassign the value but we can change/mutate array/object properties
 - can add/change the array/objects but cannot reassign/re-declare the array or object

 ### Conclusion & Recommendation